This comprehensive and clearly explained program is for professionals

 FERC regulatory initiatives, policies and Orders that have transformed

-the industry and currently "hot" policy and regulatory issues that may
+the industry and currently policy and regulatory issues that impact how

-significantly change how the industry operates and the information it
+the industry operates and the information it collects and disseminates.

 - Evolving State regulatory concerns, issues and the changing role of state regulators.